Dept of Earth & Environmental Sciences

 Nandita Basu studies the role of humans play in modifying water availability and quality through changing land use and climate, providing innovative solutions to water sustainability challenges.

 David Blowes develops improved techniques for the prediction, remediation and prevention of groundwater contamination, including metals, metalloids, pathogens, nutrients and emerging contaminants.

 Brewster Conant, Jr. studies physical and contaminant hydrogeology.
 His primary interests are in groundwater–surface-water interactions and using innovative methods to determine conditions and fluxes at the interface.

 Dr. Coniglio's research focuses on the chemical and physical changes that occur when carbonate sediments turn into limestone and dolomite.
 He has been involved in research projects across Canada, as well as in the Caribbean, South America, Egypt, Oman, Iran, Italy, and the United States.

-Since joining the University of Waterloo in 19XX, there is no doubt John Cherry has had a profound and sustained impact internationally on the field of hydrogeology.
-He joined the faculty of Waterloo's Earth Sciences Department in 19XX.
+Since joining the University of Waterloo in 1971, there is no doubt John Cherry has had a profound and sustained impact internationally on the field of hydrogeology.

 Hans Dürr uses modeling tools such as geographic information systems (GIS) to analyze water resources, river typologies and coastal systems from local to regional and global scales.